 - Seams: 6 stitches per centimeter, the good standard for this price range.
 Beautiful, very fine English seams as a bonus.

-- Armhole alignment: everything is fine.
+- Armhole alignment: all good.

 Details